The 2016 Vermicomposting Conference

 He said his company is wanting to do more of these types of projects.

-He also stated that they were also looking to expand internationally to start more projects like these.
+He also stated that they were also looking to expand internationally in order to start more projects like these.

 When the speakers were finished for the day; the entire group took a field trip to the Vermicomposting Learning Lab.